Athi-Patra Ruga’s iridescent art on black pioneers + more in Sculpture Garden

 Hiking to Elephant’s Eye

-- Garbage bag.
+Garbage bag.
 There are only dustbins at the car park, keep it tidy and leave no trace.

-- Hiking shoes.
-To keep it safe, wear hiking boots that give your feet a strong hold.
+Hiking shoes.
+To keep it safe, wear hiking boots that give your feet a stronghold.
 There’s a bit of semi-climbing and a few steep paths so you’ll need shoes with a good grip.

-- Hats and sunblock.
+Hats and sunblock.
 There are patches of shade for you to rest in but the majority of the walk is exposed.
 It’s a good idea to get an early start to avoid the midday sun.

-- Camera.
+Camera.
 The views are incredible and the flowers definitely worth a shot.

-- Children of all ages.
+Children of all ages.

-- Numbers.
+Numbers.
 Take these numbers up with you just in case and use them for your planning.
-Call the emergency number if you get lost or injured +27 (0)86 110 6417.
+Call the emergency number if you get lost or injured 086 110 6417 or 27 (21) 937-0300.

 Tokai Lookout and Elephant's Eye

-You will pass clusters of pine trees, the Prinzkasteel Stream and a fire lookout stone hut for the foresters, but don't have your picnic here, Elephant's Eye cave is too close.
-From the fire lookout you can see the cave, literally a big hole in the side of the mountain.
+You will pass clusters of pine trees, the Prinzkasteel Stream and a fire lookout stone hut for the foresters, but don't have your picnic here; Elephant's Eye cave is too close.
+From the fire lookout, you can see the cave, literally a big hole in the side of the mountain.

-Duration: Two hours (or longer) including a picnic at Elephant's Eye cave.
+Duration: Two hours (or longer), including a picnic at Elephant's Eye cave.

-Duration: It is a comfortable two hour walk up to the cave, so plan 4.5 hours at least including a lovely picnic at the cave.
+Duration: It is a comfortable two-hour walk up to the cave, so plan 4.5 hours at least including a lovely picnic at the cave.

-Grysbok, lynx, baboon, porcupine, genet and tortoise have been recorded.
+Fauna: Grysbok, lynx, baboon, porcupine, genet and tortoise have been recorded.
 You may also spot a variety of reptiles, insects and amphibians.
 Birds often seen in Silvermine are the Orange Breasted and Malachite Sunbirds, Cape Sugarbirds, Rock Kestrels, Kites, Buzzards and Peregrine Falcons.
 The majestic Black Eagle is also seen here occasionally.

 Fynbos is the most dominant vegetation type.
-To date almost 900 species have been recorded with large numbers of Proteas, Ericas, and Restios occurring.
-Remarkable specimens of the protea family include: Mimetes hirtus, or bottlebrush, which are endemic, Protea nitida or Waboom, Protea cynaroides or King Protea, Leucospernum concocarpodendron or Kreupelhout.
+Almost 900 species have been recorded, with many Proteas, Ericas, and Restios occurring to date.
+The protea family's remarkable specimens include: Mimetes hirtus, or bottlebrush, which is endemic, Protea nitida or Waboom, Protea cynaroides or King Protea, Leucospernum concocarpodendron or Kreupelhout.
 Depending on the season you will see parts of the mountainside coloured by the many Erica species.

 by Antonia Heil | photographs by Desmond Louw

-right off Ou Kaapse Weg coming from Cape Town | +27 (0)21 780 9002
+Silvermine: right off Ou Kaapse Weg coming from Cape Town | +27 (0)21 780 9002